Death of a Cyclist: American reviews

-When first released in the United States in the 1950s, even though the film was hailed in Europe, The New York Times film critic Bosley Crowther panned the film and its style, writing "Aside from the fact that Señor Bardem has not chosen an especially novel theme or given his treatment of it any new or surprising twist, he has actually confused it with weird plotting and a wild, choppy cinematic style.
+When first released in the United States, the film's English-language title was "The Age of Infidelity."

+The New York Times film critic Bosley Crowther panned the movie and its style, writing "Aside from the fact that Señor Bardem has not chosen an especially novel theme or given his treatment of it any new or surprising twist, he has actually confused it with weird plotting and a wild, choppy cinematic style.
 Señor Bardem's cinematic syntax has no capitals or punctuation marks.
 He jumps from one scene to another without terminal notifications or dissolves.
 You have to be awfully attentive to figure out where you are...Maybe they have cut this Pathé picture, and the English subtitles are poor.
 But Señor Bardem will have to do better to make his laurels look deserved."

-NOTE: The reason no one is citing other American reviews, which were good, is because the film was retitled after NY in 1957 - the retitle was Age of Infidelity.
-It opened on October 31, 1958 in Los Angeles and played through the end of the year.
+The film received a generally favorable review from Geoffrey Warren in The Los Angeles Times, who wrote, "[The film] at times comes close to a good, sound tragedy but has to settle for a rating of excellent melodrama.".
+The film played at various L.A. area theaters into early 1959.